-7. Once the author has approved the Sample Copy of their book, WRITERSWORLD arranges with the printer to send five complimentary copies to the book wholesaler, six copies to the Legal Deposit Libraries and 50 complimentary copies to the author.
+7. Once the author has approved the Sample Copy of their book, WRITERSWORLD arranges with the printer to send five complimentary copies to the book wholesaler, six copies to the Legal Deposit Libraries and complimentary copies to the value of £185 to the author.
 WRITERSWORLD will then submit the book cover and text files to the Amazon ‘Search inside this book’ programme.

 OUR STANDARD BOOK PUBLISHING SERVICE